l3nz/cli-matic/README.md

 ### Return values

 The function called can return an integer; if it does, it is used as an exit code for the shell process.

+If you return a future, or a promise, or a core.async channel, then CLI-matic will wait until it is fulfilled, or there is a value on the channel, and will use that as a return code (at the moment, only works on the JVM).

 Errors and exceptions return an exit code of -1; while normal executions (including invocations of help) return 0.